Over 10 years we help companies reach their financial and branding goals. Engitech is a values-driven technology agency dedicated.

 People with Disabilities

-Rural Older Adults
+Entertainment and Rural Older Adults

 What Is the Digital Divide?

-As opportunities created by the internet increase, so do inequities for those who do not have access to the technologies, tools and skills needed to participate in the increasingly digital world.
+Nearly every aspect of today’s society interacts with the internet in some capacity.
+As online opportunities increase, so do inequities for those who do not have access to the technologies, tools, and skills needed to participate.

 Affordable Service